 The department of mathematics offers undergraduate courses for students interested in a variety of careers.
 You might become an elementary or secondary teacher or work with computers.
 You might pursue a career in the natural or physical sciences, continue with graduate studies or, with additional statistics courses, become an actuary.

 Computer programmer • Systems Analyst • Statistician • Researcher • Engineer • Teacher • Actuary • Mathematician

-The Mathematics Program offers undergraduate courses in mathematics, a Bachelor of Science and a Bachelor of Arts degree with a major in mathematics, a Bachelor of Arts degree with a major in mathematics for elementary teaching, a minor in mathematics, and a minor in mathematics for elementary teaching.
+The Mathematics Program offers undergraduate courses in mathematics, a Bachelor of Science and a Bachelor of Arts degree with a major in mathematics, a Bachelor of Arts degree with a major in mathematics for elementary teaching, a minor in mathematics, a minor in mathematics for elementary teaching, and elementary and secondary mathematics endorsement programs.
 You may take courses designed to build basic math skills, as well as calculus, differential equations, discrete mathematics, linear algebra, probability and statistics, and college geometry.